How does the Medieval Warm Period compare to current global temperatures?

 "For now, though, it is enough just to see the Medieval WARM Period shown to be global, and warmer than today."
 (Musings from the Chiefio)

-One of the most often cited arguments of those skeptical of global warming is that the Medieval Warm Period (800-1400 AD) was as warm as or warmer than today.
+One of the most often cited arguments of those who deny anthropogenic global warming is that the Medieval Warm Period (800-1200 AD) was as warm, or even warmer, than today.
 Using this as proof to say that we cannot be causing current warming is a faulty notion based upon rhetoric rather than science.
 So what are the holes in this line of thinking?

-Firstly, evidence suggests that the Medieval Warm Period may have been warmer than today in many parts of the globe such as in the North Atlantic.
-This warming thereby allowed Vikings to travel further north than had been previously possible because of reductions in sea ice and land ice in the Arctic.
-However, evidence also suggests that some places were very much cooler than today including the tropical pacific.
-All in all, when the warm places are averaged out with the cool places, it becomes clear that the overall warmth was likely similar to early to mid 20th century warming.
+Firstly, increasing evidence suggests that the Medieval Warm Period may have been warmer than today in parts of the globe such as in the North Atlantic.
+The warming thereby allowed Vikings to travel further north than had been previously possible because of reductions in sea ice and land ice in the Arctic.
+However, evidence also suggests that some places were much cooler than today, including the tropical Pacific.
+All in all, when the warm places are averaged out with the cool places, it becomes clear that the overall warmth was likely similar to early to mid 20th Century warming.

 Overall, our conclusions are:

-a) Globally temperatures are warmer than they have been during the last 2,000 years, and
+1. Globally temperatures are warmer than they have been during the last 2,000 years;

 Creative Commons License The Skeptical Science website by Skeptical Science is licensed under a Creative Commons Attribution 3.0 Unported License.